Luxury in a bottle: Looking at seven of the world’s most expensive whiskies ever sold

 The Dalmore distillery six-bottle scotch set

 This six-bottle scotch set became the world’s most expensive whiskey to be sold in 2021.
-Sold for a hefty sum of $1.1 million (Rs 8.7 cr approx), this set consists of six bottles, each of which represent different decades, created by The Dalmore’s master distiller Richard Paterson.
+Sold for a hefty sum of $1.1 million, this set consists of six bottles, each of which represent different decades, created by The Dalmore’s master distiller Richard Paterson.
 The oldest bottle in the set was originally distilled in 1951 and was one of the oldest liquors ever sold by the brand.
 The other vintages in the set were from 1967, 1979, 1980, 1995, and 2000.

 According to Food & Wine, the 2000 vintage was aged in one of these sherry casks, while the others were aged in different combinations of bourbon, port, and Mont-Redon Châteauneuf-du-Pape wine containers.